adyork/intro-to-apis-taxamatch/_episodes/01-what-is-an-api.md

 ## Anatomy of a URL

 When fetching data, you’ll often hear the URL referred to as an “endpoint” when talking about APIs.
 These endpoints allow a client to interact with a server to pass information.
+The endpoint is a URL is where the server is listening for your request.

 RESTful architecture includes sending HTTP methods to a URL to get back information from a request.
 There are other protocols besides HTTP (SSH, POP,FTP…) but we will focus on HTTP in this lesson since it’s primarily used for communication between web browsers and web servers.

 ![Anatomy of a URL](https://www.normshield.com/wp-content/uploads/2017/05/example.png) More info at:  [https://frontend.turing.edu/lessons/module-3/rest-architecture-and-urls.html](https://frontend.turing.edu/lessons/module-3/rest-architecture-and-urls.html)

+This is the anatomy of a URL but REST has significant meaning for parts of a URL.

 ### Resource naming and URIs